vanshvmehta/Sudoku-Solver/README.md

  Run the Game.py file after downloading all the files and images in a folder.

  If you are using a mac, just download the Game.app file and use it to run the game.

+ Since the games are auto-generated, the solver might take time to solve the entire board.